 - Clients seek out lawyers with extensive knowledge in a particular field.

 - Law firms are looking for highly specialized attorneys.
-According to a 2017 Robert Half Legal survey, 67% of firms said finding legal professionals with specialized skills was somewhat or very challenging.
+According to a recent Robert Half Legal survey, 67% of firms said finding legal professionals with specialized skills was somewhat or very challenging.

 - Companies are also hungry for niche lawyers so they don’t have to hire expensive outside help.